finnagin/OperationsAndWorkflows/examples/overlay/README.md

 # Overlay example

 The OVERLAY operation accepts (a message with) a query graph and returns (a message with) a query graph with at least one additional query graph edge.
-It also may (but is not garuenteed to) add aditional knowledge graph edges.
+It also may (but is not guaranteed to) add additional knowledge graph edges.

 This example contains two messages: